harry-tallbelt/synaptic-test/README.md

   a default running option (it is required from the `main.js`).
 - `network.json` is the saved network.
 If it exists, the program will load and use it; if it doesn't exist, the program will train a new one and save it.
+- Some other networks can be found in `networks/`.